 The artist, Pieter Bruegel, is thumbing his nose at the establishment, saying “you can persecute us and plunder our land only so much before you unleash a force unmatched by hell itself”.
 Given that “peasant power” was non existent in comparison to the might of the army and the church, this was more wishful thinking on his part than a genuine call to arms.
 In the end, his audience being the rich and famous, the painting is more a moral poke in the eye than a serious attempt at subversion.

 The painting is also tremendous fun.
 With a grisly mouth of hell, complete with the dammed flowing under the pointy teeth in a river of blood; hideous people turned half to barrels, or bottoms or various animals.
 Then there is the army of ladies mowing down the regular army with ease, while Meg collects the various plundered goods.
 There is so much to see in this painting.
-Look carefully in the sky to find winged devils or in the center to find what looks like sunbathers drinking cocktails on a beach.
+Look carefully in the sky to find winged devils or in the centre to find what looks like sunbathers drinking cocktails on a beach.

 You can see the painting in Antwerp at the Museum Mayer van den Berg.